RastaDill/MiViP/README.md

 Minimum Vim set for Python

 ## Install for GNU\Linux
 For install script do command:
+'''bash
 cp ./.vimrc ~/.vimrc
+'''
 If have nvim:
+'''bash
 ln -s ~/.vimrc ~/.config/nvim/init.vim
+'''